 Step 4: Move Your Blade

 Unlike other types of saws, the angle at which you put the blade doesn’t matter.
-All you have to do is place your blade on the branch and then start pulling or pushing.
+All you have to do is place your blade on the branch and start pulling or pushing.

-Once you’ve managed to cut through the wood, you can increase the pace.
+Once you’ve cut through the wood, you can increase the pace.
 Sometimes, you’ll have to do an undercut to guarantee that the branch has been successfully cut off the tree.
 The branch might break off without an undercut, creating splinters or giving you an unclean cut.

 How to Cut a Log with a Bow Saw

 Cutting logs for firewood can be easily done using a bow saw.
-However, you should ensure that your blade is clean and rust-free, as the rust will affect the motion’s smoothness.
+However, you should ensure your blade is clean and rust-free, as the rust will affect the motion’s smoothness.

 Securing your log is essential.
 Your bow saw can easily bind or snap if the timber isn’t well-secured.
 Here are the right steps to follow to cut logs.